JetBrains/intellij-sdk-docs/topics/tutorials/github_template.md

 <excerpt>IntelliJ Platform Plugin Template is a GitHub template containing a minimal preconfigured plugin project and GitHub Actions CI workflows that cover building, testing and deploying the plugin.</excerpt>

+The IntelliJ Platform Plugin Template is the alternative solution for creating a new Gradle-based IntelliJ Platform plugin with the [New Project Wizard](gradle_prerequisites.md).

 [IntelliJ Platform Plugin Template][gh:ippt] is a GitHub repository that provides a pure boilerplate template to make it easier to create a new Gradle-based plugin project.

 The main goal of this template is to speed up the setup phase of plugin development for both new and experienced developers by preconfiguring the project scaffold and CI, linking to the proper documentation pages, and keeping everything organized.